 Can I use a different carrier oil?

 You can choose whatever carrier oil you desire to make your infused oil, it does not need to be MCT oil.
-You can experiment with the following cooking oils: coconut oil, olive oil, avocado oil, sunflower seed oil, grapeseed oil, canola oil, soybean oil, safflower oil
+You can experiment with the following cooking oils: coconut oil, olive oil, avocado oil, sunflower seed oil, grapeseed oil, canola oil, soybean oil, and safflower oil.

 Do I need to add lecithin?